opencadc/storage-inventory/minoc/README.md

 settings.
 All services will be consulted but a single positive result is sufficient to grant permission for an action.

-The optional _recoverableNamespace_ key causes tantar to configure the storage adapter so that deletions preserve the file content in a recoverable state.
+The optional _recoverableNamespace_ key causes `minoc` to configure the storage adapter so that deletions preserve the file content in a recoverable state.
 This generally means that storage space remains in use but details are internal to the StorageAdapter implementation .
 Multiple values may be provided by including multiple property settings in order to make multiple namespace(s) recoverable.
 The namespace